Course Level

 Bachelor of Wildlife Science

-In this program, youll study native and exotic amphibians, reptiles, birds and mammals, biodiversity and human-wildlife interactions.
-Youll be taught by leading wildlife scientists and biologists, and gain the skills to create and evaluate wildlife management programs for captive and wild animals.
-Through our industry placements, youll have the opportunity to gain hands-on experience in zoos, sanctuaries, government agencies, welfare organisations and wildlife parks.
+In this program, you will study native and exotic amphibians, reptiles, birds and mammals, biodiversity and human-wildlife interactions.
+You will be taught by leading wildlife scientists and biologists, and gain the skills to create and evaluate wildlife management programs for captive and wild animals.
+Through our industry placements, you will have the opportunity to gain hands-on experience in zoos, sanctuaries, government agencies, welfare organizations and wildlife parks.
 You can also go on a short international experience to study wildlife management overseas.
-Study with us and youll graduate with the knowledge and experience to explore a wide range of employment opportunities in research, wildlife management and conservation.
+Study with us and you will graduate with the knowledge and experience to explore a wide range of employment opportunities in research, wildlife management and conservation.

 Campus | Duration | Fees | ATAR |